XistGG/UnrealXistTools/README.md

 - By default selects the engine used by the current or named project
 - `-List` lists all available custom engines
 - `-Name` selects from available custom engines
+- `-NewName` renames an engine to your choice of names
 - `-Project` selects the engine associated with the given .uproject

 See `-Help` for more Usage info.